 Another favorite activity for my two year old is trying to spot all the Sesame Street characters in stuffed form — there are usually some in the book section and a few in the toy section.

 Huge insider tip: When they start to mark toys down in October just keep waiting for them to mark them down further and ask employees for inside tips of when they'll go down to $2.
 Yes, $2!
 We have gotten huge Playmobil sets; Plan Toys and Hape wooden toys; Madame Alexander dolls…all for $2 each.
 Perfect for Christmas shopping!

 Insider tip: Barnes and Noble also has a spacious restroom good for diaper changes and potty training.

 El Cerrito swim center.
 Just up from that shopping center on Moeser is the El Cerrito swim center.
-The pool itself has a water slide (which we have never used) and a very shallow end (1 foot something) for the little little ones.
+The pool itself has a water slide (which we have never used) and a very shallow end with zero entry for the little little ones.

 There is also a great splash park which is only $2 a person when the pool isn't open for rec swim.

 The hours of the pool and splash park are unfortunately unpredictable, so definitely check the website and/or call before you go as the hours sometimes change based on the weather, particularly for the splash park.